wehs7661/weitse-hsu/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi!
-I'm Wei-Tse Hsu, a Ph.D student in the [Shirts Research Group](https://www.colorado.edu/lab/shirtsgroup/) at CU Boulder.
+I'm Wei-Tse Hsu, a Ph.D researcher in the [Shirts Research Group](https://www.colorado.edu/lab/shirtsgroup/) at CU Boulder.
 I'm passionate about unriddling biophysical phenomena from their relevant conformational ensembles obtained from molecular dynamics.
-I have abundant experience in various advanced sampling methods, including metadynamics, replica exchange, expanded ensemble, umbrella sampling and their most popular variations.
-I'm also working on SCALE-MS, an extensible framework for supporting adaptive and asynchronous executions of simulation ensembles.
-In parallel to my research, I love transferring knowledge in any form that makes difficult things easier and inspiring.
+I have abundant experience in various advanced sampling methods (e.g metadynamics, replica exchange, expanded ensemble, and umbrella sampling) I'm also working on SCALE-MS, a framework for supporting adaptive and asynchronous executions of simulation ensembles.
+I love transferring knowledge in any form that makes difficult things easier and inspiring.
 Being a professor is my career goal.
 In my free time, I enjoy long-distance running and playing the guitar.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/cv.pdf" "newtab" >}}curriculum vitae{{< /staticref >}}.